 So you want to make a quilt coat?
-Not sure where to start?
+Not sure where to start or where to find the right quilt coat pattern?
 As quilters, we have a good grasp on the “quilt” portion of the quilt coat, but the “coat” portion?
 Hmmm.
 Luckily, coats are pretty forgiving clothing, so if anything, I suggest you jump in and try!
 In this blog post I’m going to detail patterns I considered when making my quilt coat and suggestions for fabrics.

 What’s a muslin?
 And do I need one?